First of the Roman Basilicas

-Imagine the joy of 4th century Roman Christians crowding into this church for its dedication.
+Imagine the joy of Roman Christians crowding into this church for its dedication.
 What would they have thought?
-Many may have suffered in the Diocletian persecution at the beginning of century or descended from victims of that persecution.
-Now an emperor was honoring their church.
+Many may have suffered in the Diocletian persecution at the beginning of century.
+Now an emperor was building them a splendid church.

 The tiny mustard seed from Jerusalem had grown over the Roman world and beyond.
-A Christian church in Rome!
+Now, there was a great Christian church in Rome!
 Not wishing to antagonize the city’s traditional religions.
-Constantine built it in the southeastern edge of Rome away from the city’s forum, but still, the Lateran said: Christianity had arrived!
+Constantine built it in the southeastern edge of Rome away from the city’s forum.
+But still, the Lateran church said: Christianity had arrived!

 In the beginning at Jerusalem, members of the Christian church met in ordinary homes while continuing to worship in the temple and in synagogues.
-(Acts 2, 46-47) They put little emphasis on special religious buildings, because they thought all was passing quickly away.
+(Acts 2, 46-47) They put little emphasis on special religious buildings, because they expected all was passing quickly away.
 Their connection to the Jerusalem temple ended as they were persecuted and then as the temple itself was destroyed in 70 AD.
-In time, as they spread through the Roman world, Christians broke with Judaism altogether and met in private places of their own.
+In time, as they spread through the Roman world, Christians broke with Judaism altogether, and instead of synagogues, met in private places of their own.